agentcommunity/AgentInterfaceDiscovery/REWIRE.md

 ### d.
 Schema & Validation Hardening
 - **Aligned Zod Schemas:** The Zod validation schemas in `web/lib/schemas.ts` were updated to strictly match the `core` types.
 This involved making previously optional fields (like `description` in `AuthConfig` and `tokenEndpoint` in `OAuthAuth`) required, which resolved critical type mismatches between the form validation and the final data model.
+- **Version Compatibility:** Updated Zod and @hookform/resolvers to compatible versions (zod@3.22.4 and @hookform/resolvers@3.3.4) to resolve type conflicts and ensure proper form validation.

 ### e.
 Full Spec-Compliance and UI Hardening
 Following the initial refactoring, a second phase of work was undertaken to make the generator fully compliant with the AID v1 specification.